LeeDoor/game_webserver/README.md

 if you want to launch the webserver on your machine using docker, follow [docker](docs/docker.md) guide.

 ## Required libraries
-Don't forget to install all of the dependencies listed and guided [here](docs/install_deps.md).
+Don't forget to install all of the dependencies using script in **scripts/** directory called `install_deps.sh`.
+It will install a bunch of apps from apt, so be sure that you are `apt update`'d.

 ## Required applications
 Webserver connects to databases such as [Redis](https://redis.io) and [PostgreSQL](https://postgresql.org/).
 If you would like to run them using docker, read docker's [database guide](docs/docker.md#databases).